 This dish takes 15 minutes and you can switch out the protein as well.
 I usually just use leftovers.

-Traditionally, the more tubular shaped rice cakes are used in a dish like this but I prefer the rice cake slices since they are more bite-sized, less messy and easier to eat.
-Rice cakes are usually located in the freezer aisle but they can also be found in the fridge section as well.
+For this recipe, I like to use the frozen rice cake slices instead of the tubular ones since they are more bite-sized and cook more quickly.
+Rice cakes are usually located in the freezer aisle of any Asian grocery store but they can also be found in the fridge section as well with the fresh noodles.

-[optional] Bonito flakes are paper thin shavings of a fermented and smoked tuna that are high in umami and smoky flavours.
-They go great as a garnish on any kind of dish to give it a nice smoky flavour.
+[optional] Bonito flakes are paper-thin shavings of fermented and smoked tuna that are high in umami and smoky flavors.
+They go great as a garnish on any kind of dish to give it a nice smoky flavor.

-Pre-heat the pan on medium-high heat with a bit of oil and butter.
+- Preheat the pan to medium-high heat with a bit of oil and butter.
 I highly recommend a non-stick frying pan for this.
 Do not use a cast iron skillet pan for rice cakes.
-I found this out the hard way, and was left with a lot of goopy messes.

-When the oil is hot and the butter has melted, add the pork and stir-fry it for a few minutes until it has browned and caramelized.
-Now you can add in the the kimchi, carrots and onions and stir-fry it together for a few minutes.
+- When the oil is hot and the butter has melted, add the pork and stir-fry it for a few minutes until it has browned and caramelized.
+Now you can add in the kimchi, carrots, and onions and stir-fry it together for a few minutes.

 Stir-Fried Kimchi Rice Cakes